Contents

 Customizable Quality Control Workflows

-Make quality control (QC) or QA workflows customizable and easy to manage.
+Make quality control (QC) or QA workflows customizable and easily managed.
 Validate labels and annotations being created.
-Check annotation teams are applying them correctly.
+Check that the annotation teams are applying them correctly.
 Reduce errors and bias, and fix bugs in the datasets.

-Using the right tool, you can automate this process and use it to check the AI-assisted labels being applied from start to finish.
+You can automate this process using the right tool to check the AI-assisted labels applied from start to finish.

 Training Data and Model Debugging